Convergence of spherical averages for actions of Fuchsian Groups: Definitions and notation

 As explained in the introduction, the fundamental domain $\R$ is said to have \emph{even corners} if for each side $s$ of $\R$, the complete geodesic in $\DD$ which extends $s$ is contained in the sides of $\TR$.
-This condition is satisfied for example, by the regular $4g$-gon of interior angle ${\pi}/{2g}$ whose sides can be paired with the standard generating set $\{ a_i, b_i, i = 1, \ldots, g\mid \Pi [a_ib_i] \}$ to form a surface of genus $g$.
-For further discussion on the even corner condition, see the references in the introduction.
+This condition is satisfied for example, by the regular $4g$-gon of interior angle ${\pi}/{2g}$ whose sides can be paired with the standard generating set